Harshavardhan-14324/data-analysis/README.md

 <a href="https://github.com/harsha14324-KA/data-analysis/commit/641153a4a394598571a332ce865208f1bb1e93f3">ipl data </a>

 ## question (kpi)
-1.How many total matches were played?
+1.How many total matches were played?\n
 2.How many matches were played in each season?
 3.List all unique cities where matches were played 4.How many matches were played in each city?